-The table below shows the value of DSUs owned by the directors as at December 31, 2018.
+The table below shows the value of DSUs owned by the directors as at December 31, 2019.
 This includes DSUs directors chose to receive in place of their cash retainer.
-We calculated the value of DSUs by multiplying the number of units each director held on December 31, 2018 by \$9.68, the closing price of Superior common shares on the TSX on December 31, 2018.
-DSUs include additional units received as dividend equivalents.
+We calculated the value of DSUs by multiplying the number of units each director held on December 31, 2019 by \$12.56, the closing price of Superior common shares on the TSX on December 31, 2019.
+DSUs include additional units received as dividend equivalents but do not include the annual equity retainer and quarterly cash retainer taken as DSUs which were issued on February 28, 2020.

 Option -based awards Shar e-based awards

-Number of securities underlying unexercised options (#) Option exercise price (\$) Option expiration date Value of unexercised in-the-money options (\$) Number of shares or units of shares that have not vested (#) Market or payout value of share- based awards that have not vested (\$) Market or payout value of share-based awards not paid out or distributed (\$)
+Number of securities underlying unexercised options (#) Option exercise price (\$) Option expiration date Value of unexercised in-the-money options (\$) Number of shares or units of shares that have not vested (#) Market or payout value of share-based awards that have not vested (\$) Market or payout value of share-based awards not paid out or distributed (\$)

-Catherine M. Best 601,893
+Catherine M. Best 828,646

 Eugene V.N.
-Bissell 499,565
+Bissell 688,087

-Richard C. Bradeen 425,552
+Richard C. Bradeen 597,278

-Randall J. Findlay 697,792
+Randall J. Findlay 974,342

-Patrick E. Gottschalk 215,738
+Patrick E. Gottschalk 326,987

-Douglas J. Harrison 327,842
+Douglas J. Harrison 451,557

-Mary B. Jordan 547,627
+Mary B. Jordan 765,432

-David P. Smith 927,509
+David P. Smith 1,277,515